chippr-robotics/chippr-agi/docs/_specs/01_Entities.md

-# Chippr-AGI Entity Lifecycle
+---
+layout: default
+lang: en
+title: "Chippr-AGI Entity Lifecycle"
+permalink: /Start_here/Entities
+parent: startHere

-The lifecycle of an entity in Chippr-AGI consists of several stages, including creation, component addition and removal, updating, and deletion.
-This document will guide you through each stage, describing the processes involved and the interactions between entities, components, and systems in the Chippr-AGI architecture.
+description: "The lifecycle of an entity in Chippr-AGI consists of several stages, including creation, component addition and removal, updating, and deletion.
+This document will guide you through each stage, describing the processes involved and the interactions between entities, components, and systems in the Chippr-AGI architecture."
+---

 ## 1. Entity Creation